 Othniel Charles Marsh and Edward Drinker Cope were two of the major pioneers in the field of paleontology and between them identified over 142 new species of dinosaurs.
 Unfortunately, they hated each other with a passion and each became obsessed with defeating the other and proving himself the better scientist.
 Their frenzied race, known as the Bone Wars, extended over fifteen years and ended in a virtual stalemate, and both men were nearly bankrupted by the effort.
 In the end, they both made enormous contributions to the study of dinosaurs, committed any number of shady deeds to undermine each other, and ended up in the poorhouse.
 Not So Different, indeed.

 John Adams and Thomas Jefferson, the second and third presidents respectively, were this; after George Washington left the office, these two formed bitterly divided parties against each other.
-Ironically, due to how voting worked at the time, Jefferson wound up as vice to Adams when he entered office, making things even worse than they were before.
+Ironically, due to how voting worked at the time, Jefferson wound up as vice president to Adams when he entered office, making things even worse than they were before.
 After both of their terms as president were over, however, they went on to become good friends.

 Actually, they were good friends before Adams became president, having collaborated on the Declaration of Independence and worked together overseas.
 But when their political ideologies started to diverge, their relationship fell apart.
 Luckily they patched it up when they retired.